CyberPuck/cluster-pecan/README.md

 - Raspberry Pi OS Lite (32-bit)
 - Press the Settings icon "⚙️", then fill in the following details:
+1. Set the Hostname
 1. Configured for SSH access, Check `Enable SSH`
     - Select `Allow public-key authentication only`
     - Copy the SSH public key contents into `Set authorized_keys for <user>`
-2. Configure the username and password:
+1. Configure the username and password:
     - username: pi
     - password: <use a tool like KeePass to generate password>
-3. **For main node** Setup Wi-Fi settings
+1. **For main node** Setup Wi-Fi settings
     - SSID
     - Password
     - ***Set the country code!***
-4. Other defaults are okay.
+1. Other defaults are okay.
-5. Press `SAVE`
+1. Press `SAVE`

+## Automated Setup

+Running the `setup_cluster.py` script will auto-configure all nodes assigned to the network.

+### Main Node Setup

+The main node needs the following packages:

+- dnsmasq

+The networking for `eth0` (physical Ethernet) needs to be configured for:

+- 10.0.0.1/24 IP range
+- dnsmasq needs to be setup for IP address handling
+- IP tables need to be configured to allow Internet traffic into the cluster
+- Generate hosts file for all nodes?
+- Get kubernetes cluster configuration settings for all other nodes?

+### All Nodes Setup

+The following is needed on **all** nodes:

+- kubeadm
+- kubelet
+- kubectl
+- kubernetes-cni

+These packages need the kubernetes.io registry added as a package registry to install.

+The following needs to be setup:

+- Hostname lists added with IP addresses assigned (generated from `main-node`?)
+- Kubernetes configured
+- Nodes attached to cluster